 Market Volatility: Opportunities And Risks

-With all of the stock-price volatility in recent years, you should regularly monitor your employee equity holdings for the kind of tax-saving and portfolio-management opportunities that market moves can present.
+With all the stock-price volatility in recent years, it's a good idea to regularly monitor your employee equity holdings for the kind of tax-saving and portfolio-management opportunities that market moves can present.

-So, like it or not, right now we live in a slow-growth, volatile world where we should paradoxically have both lower return expectations and, thanks to medical advancements, longer life spans.
-This is the biggest challenge for financial planning.
+The biggest challenge for financial planning is this: we live in a slow-growth, interest-rate-constrained, volatile world where we may have lower return expectations and, thanks to medical advancements, longer life spans.
 I believe it is more important than ever to adhere to conservative principles of tax management and portfolio balance that we know make common sense in any market.

 NQSOs And Restricted Stock: Little You Can Do